Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Gross Motor Activities With Giant Blocks

-Giant blocks are open-ended, extra-large, and sturdy blocks perfect for gross motor development.
-You can incorporate them into the fun gross motor development activities below because they are light enough for easy lifting, carrying, and stacking.
+Giant blocks are open-ended, extra-large, and sturdy, perfect for gross motor development.
+They are light enough for easy lifting, carrying, and stacking, so you can incorporate them into the fun gross motor development activities below.

 Obstacle Courses

-- Giant building blocks are perfect for building an obstacle course.
-Kids can move them from one spot to another and climb over or under them when stacked.
+- Giant building blocks are perfect for an obstacle course.
+When stacked, kids can move them from one spot to another and climb over or under them.

-- Add in cones, hula hoops, a climbing triangle, or tunnels for extra fun.
+- Add cones, hula hoops, a climbing triangle, or tunnels for extra fun.

 - Be sure to include various activities that require crawling, balancing, jumping, throwing, climbing, and running.